PRL-PRG/evalr-experiment/README.md

 - Finds `eval` call sites from package source code (*package-evals-static*)
 - Runs the package code while tracing the calls to `eval` (*package-trace-eval*)

-For each of the longer running task, there should be a progress bar which shows an estimate remaining time.
+For each of the long running task, there should be a progress bar which shows an estimate remaining time.
 Allow at least 15 minutes.
-By the end it should finish with something like:
+By the end, it should finish with something like:

 ```